 If you’re like many other Americans, you’re anticipating a tax return for 2019.
 And while it is easy to think of this as extra money, the reality is that you worked for this just like you do every paycheck.
 Before you get too excited, it might be wise to step back for a moment and think of ways your money could do you and your family the most good.
 With a little planning, you can make sure your tax return money serves a purpose for years to come.
 If you aren’t sure exactly what you’ll do with your cash, keep reading to hear our tax return tips.

 An unfortunate reality of living in America means that you probably don’t have access to free healthcare.
 Because of this, Healthcare Dive estimates that approximately 22 percent of adults forgo necessary medical services because of price.
 Taking care of your health is hands-down the most important thing you can do for yourself and your family.
-If you’ve been putting things off, it’s time to make an appointment with your doctor before what you think is a little problem escalates into a serious decline in your overall health.
+If you’ve been putting things off, it’s time to make an appointment with your doctor.
+Otherwise, what you think is a little problem escalates into a serious decline in your overall health.

 Speaking of credit card debt, if you are currently sitting on a balance, now is the perfect time to make that disappear.
 Credit card debt is one of the hardest to pay off since you always have the option – and the temptation – of running it back up as it gets paid.
 Unfortunately, it’s also one of the most expensive forms of credit, with interest that compounds each month.
 To get a better idea of how much money you could save by wiping your credit slate clean, enter your balance, interest rate, and current monthly payments into an online calculator, which is provided by FinancialMentor.com.
-As an example, a $1,500 balance with a 15 percent interest rate will cost you an extra $1,289 and take nine years to pay down if you currently pay $25 per month.
+As an example, a $1,500 balance with a 15 percent interest rate will cost you an extra $1,289.
+This would take nine years to pay down if you currently pay $25 per month.

 You don’t have to have thousands of dollars to begin investing.
 In fact, you can buy into mutual or index funds, or purchase individual stocks or bonds with a surprisingly small amount of cash.
 As financial blog Dough Roller explains, however, there’s a lot to learn about investing.
 Your tax refund can give you the money to start, which you can then build upon over the years as you work toward your ultimate goal of a comfortable retirement.